sonhoang2503/jobify-api/README.md

 ## Acknowledgement

-* This project is part of the online course i have taken.
+* This small project is part of the online course i have taken.
 * The express purpose is to practice my skill in fullstack web development!